Mū tōrere: Setup

+Each player controls four counters (perepere), all eight placed pieces should form an octagon as endpoints or "tentacles" (kewai or kawai) encircling the center point (pūtahi) equidistant at an orientation of 45 degrees; this can be guided with an eight-pointed star drawn on the gameboard (papa tākaro) or inscribed into clay or sand.
+The pūtahi is kept empty at the beginning of the game (see illustration).

 Rules

-Each player controls four counters, or perepere, which are initially placed on the board at the kewai.
-At the beginning of the game the pūtahi is empty.
-(See illustration.)

 Players move one of their counters per turn to an empty point.
 Players can move only to an adjacent kewai, and can move to the pūtahi only when the moved counter is adjacent to an opponent's counter.
 The player who blocks all the opponent's counters from moving is the winner.

 Analysis

 Mū tōrere has 1180 reachable positions.
 Out of those, 208 are winning, 128 are losing, and 844 are draws.
 The initial position is a draw.